Malamutes can be the most loyal and friendly dogs that exist. They can make fantastic family dogs, or as I like to say, “Family Members.”

 Beauty: Wolves are extremely beautiful.
 The Malamutes have many physical characteristics similar to wolves.

-Health: In a pack of wolves, only one pair of wolves will breed to have offspring.
+In a pack of wolves, only one pair of wolves will breed to have offspring.
 This is the most dominant and healthiest of all the pack.
 If there are health problems in the pack, they will not be passed on.
 Bringing the wolf into the dog family, created a healthier animal.

-Fear of humans: Wolves fear humans for all their worth for their survival and they teach this to their young.
+Wolves fear humans for all their worth for their survival and they teach this to their young.
 Malamutes can tend to be shy and stand-offish sometimes.
 They do not have the same fear that wolves do, but they can be somewhat fearful.
 The majority of this can be overcome by really working with them as puppies from the time they are born to about 8 weeks old and introducing lots of noise, visual aids, and human contact.
 This is done by a responsible breeder and will continue with the new owner.

 Malamutes tend to shed very heavy one time per year.
 This is called, “Blowing their coats.”
 You can brush it out by the handfuls and could fill a small pillowcase.
 Normally, once they get through this heavy shedding, they don’t shed much through the rest of the year.
 Keeping them brushed out regularly helps the shedding problem.

-Over the years, I have gotten a lot of calls from people that have had malamutes, and as the malamute got older and passed away, they were looking for another malamute.
+Over the years, I have gotten a lot of calls from people who have had malamutes, and as the malamute got older and passed away, they were looking for another malamute.
 Once you’ve had a malamute, you won’t want to go with any other breed.

 To sum it up, with the right diet, exercise, and training, a malamute is one of the most beautiful dogs there is and can be one of the most loyal and loving family members you can ever have.